robotframework/robotframework-RFCP-syllabus/basics.md

 Libraries are imported using the `Library` setting.
 It is possible to import libraries in suite files, resource files and suite initialization files.

- There exist also the `Import library` keyword which can be used in the keyword.
+ The `Import library` keyword also exists which can be used.
  Keywords from the imported library are available in the suite where it is used.

 _Standard libraries_ are distributed with Robot Framework.
 `Builtin` library is taken into use automatically and thus its keywords are always available.
 Other standard libraries are imported as any other libraries.
-In addition to the normal standard libraries, there is also Remote library that is totally different than the other standard libraries.
-It does not have any keywords of its own but it works as a proxy between Robot Framework and actual test library implementations.
+In addition to the normal standard libraries, there is also the `Remote library` which is entirely different than other standard libraries; it does not have any keywords of its own, but it works as a proxy between Robot Framework and actual library implementations.

 _External libraries_ are not packaged with the core framework.
-The Robot Framework open source community has implemented several generic libraries, such as SeleniumLibrary and SwingLibrary.
+The Robot Framework open source community has implemented several generic libraries, such as `SeleniumLibrary` and `SwingLibrary`.
 Generic and custom libraries can also be implemented by teams using Robot Framework.
 [[User Guide: Using test libraries][UG Using test libraries]]